cherryamme/ReadChop/README.md

     -p example/barcode.list \
     -o filtered_output/ \
     --f example/fusion.list \
-    --fe 0.25
+    --fe 0.1
 ```

-`-f fusion.list`: Specifies a file containing adapter or linker id in patter.db that should not appear in the middle of a valid biological read.
+- `-f example/fusion.list`: Specifies a file containing adapter or linker id in patter.db that should not appear in the middle of a valid biological read.
 ReadChop scans for these patterns to detect chimeras.

-`--fe 0.1` (Fusion Error Rate): Sets the matching error rate for chimeric reads detection (default is 0.2, here decreased to 0.1).
+- `--fe 0.1` (Fusion Error Rate): Sets the matching error rate for chimeric reads detection (default is 0.2, here decreased to 0.1).

 ### Example 5: Database Encryption for Proprietary Designs
 For commercial laboratories and core facilities, distributing demultiplexing pipelines often involves sharing proprietary, experimentally optimized barcode sequences or clinical multiplex primer panels (e.g., in pathogen detection workflows).
 ReadChop provides an encryption module to compile your plain-text patterns into a secure, non-plaintext database (`.db`) file, protecting your intellectual property.